kacperbartocha/pico-badusb/README.md

 necessary to [reset](https://github.com/kacperbartocha/pico-badusb#reset) the Flash memory.

 ### Installation in steps:
+0. [Reset Flash](https://github.com/kacperbartocha/pico-badusb#reset) memory if you used the device before
 1. Hold down the ```BOOTSEL``` button while connecting the ```micro USB``` cable
 2. Drag and drop the file ```pico-badusb.uf2``` onto the media
 3. Wait for the media to be remounted, which will contain the files: